-Say goodbye to doubt and suspicion
+Say goodbye to mistrust and suspicion

 2. Think about your past.
 If you were cheated on before, it will take a lot more work to trust and lower your jealousy behaviors and thoughts.
 Be real with yourself about whether or not you have deep-rooted jealousy that dates back to a past relationship.
 If you don’t know where the jealousy comes from, it will be much more difficult to extinguish it in your current relationship.
 Be honest with your significant other about your issues — let him or her know that it may take you some time to build trust, but keep an open communication as you create trust and get over your jealousy.